My Personal Tips on How to Have a Successful Co-Parenting Relationship

 Depending on your relationship with your child’s other parent, you may find the process of figuring out Access and Custody to range on a scale from easy-breezy to hellish-nightmare-that-seems-like-it-will-never-end.
 Regardless of your personal feelings towards your ex, you must keep at the forefront of your mind that 1.
 Your child did not ask to be born into this situation, and 2.
 The better the adults involved can handle figuring out Custody and Access and sticking to their agreements, the better the quality of life will be for the child.
 Your child may be too young to understand the changes happening to their family, or they may be old enough to have opinions of their own.
 With a couple exceptions, I urge that the adults handle the hard stuff, and that kids are positively reinforced about decisions that have been made while those decisions and agreements are pertinent.

-To speak from personal experience – and my break-up/custody litigation lay more on the hellish-nightmare end of the spectrum – we can make this harder or easier for ourselves and our children with a few changes of perspective.
-While the Final Custody/Access Order felt like the end, I quickly realized it was just the official beginning of my daughter’s “New Normal.”
+To speak from personal experience – and my break-up / custody litigation lay more on the hellish-nightmare end of the spectrum – we can make this harder or easier for ourselves and our children with a few changes of perspective.
+While the Final Custody / Access Order felt like the end, I quickly realized it was just the official beginning of my daughter’s “New Normal” and our cooperative coparenting.
 I realized it sets the framework for, but cannot do all the work to, make this “New Normal” work.
 That weighted task was now put onto our shoulders as co-parents and is hard work.
 That hard work is made worth it with the knowledge that the attorneys involved genuinely cared about my daughter’s best interest over mine or my co-parent’s (a hard pill to swallow, sometimes).
 They came to this conclusion based on the evidence provided, by facts proven, an official custody evaluation, and the work we each put into our cases.
 What was not as important in determining custody and access was our feelings about our break-up or things we didn’t like about the other parent.

 This is where the hard work came in after the order was determined.
 Over time, I’ve evolved certain “best practices” when dealing with my co-parent that stem from a mindset where my daughter is the only thing that matters.
 We follow our access schedule without applying undiscussed changes.
 We are both listed as my daughter’s parents on all paperwork and programs for which she is enrolled.
 We are both emergency contacts and take turns rising to the task of tackling the occasional unforeseen event that has come up.
 We established our differences of opinion on certain matters a while ago (see – things that led to our breakup), so I know that our approaches towards meals and bedtime, for example, vary slightly.
 We do not criticize or comment negatively on equally safe and healthy, albeit different, routines at each other’s homes, and we do not continue to bring up these differences of opinion.